‘Tis the Season for Giving

 Make a Return to God.

 You might be saying to yourself, “Oh boy, this is just another one of those solicitations to give.”
 Do the church and ministries need money?
-Of course, but this isn’t about asking you to give.
+Of course.
+That need is especially acute after these past few years of record inflation.
+But this isn’t about asking you to give.
 It is very much about us recognizing our need to give, and the importance of giving to our spiritual well being.
 We need philanthropy.
 Intuitively, we know we need to make a return to God for all the blessings He gives to us.

 Think about the gifts you give to your loved ones.
 How do they compare to gifts given to acquaintances and business associates?
 Where does God rank on this list?
 Does your giving accurately reflect how much you love God?